Craughwell

-Craughwell is located on the R446 regional road, approximately 9 km south of Athenry and 12 km west of Loughrea.
-It is served by Craughwell railway station on the Western Railway Corridor.
+Craughwell is 8 km south of Athenry, 12 km west of Loughrea, and 22 km east of Galway city.
+It is on the R446 road, and is also served by Craughwell railway station on the Western Railway Corridor.

 Etymology

 A number of derivations are given for the meaning of the Irish language place name Creachmhaoil or Creamhchoill.

 In one derivation, the name is given as being composed of two Irish words: creach (meaning "plunder") and maoil (a hill).
 It is suggested that this is a reference to a place where herds of plundered cattle (the targets of thefts and cattle raids amongst the Gaels) were placed and kept.

 A further etymology of creach is related to craig, and creag, and the English word crag, referring to a rock or the crest of a hill; and maol, a word referring to a round-shaped hill or mountain, bare of trees.

 Patrick Weston Joyce, the pioneer of Irish placename studies, also speculated that the name in Irish was Creamhchoill, meaning 'garlic wood'.
 He was unaware of the local spelling and pronunciation but confirmed in a later work that the village was called Creachmhaoil in Irish.

-The name Craughwell is also used as a surname, Ó Creachmhaoil, often anglicised as Craughwell, Croughwell or Crockwell.
-The surname was largely unknown outside of the southeast of County Galway until the end of the 19th century when émigrés established themselves in Barbados, Newfoundland, Bermuda, Cornwall, Ohio and Berkshire County, Massachusetts.
+The name Craughwell is also used as a surname, Ó Creachmhaoil, sometimes anglicised as Croghwell, Croughwell or Crockwell.